 The way the system works is that if the firm that stands behind a DB pension scheme becomes insolvent, and if the pension scheme is well short of the money it needs to pay all of its future pension promises, then the scheme will be transferred into an insurance-type lifeboat arrangement called the Pension Protection Fund (PPF).

-Under the rules of the PPF, those who have already reached the normal age for drawing a pension by the time of the insolvency will get 100% of their pension paid by the PPF, whilst those who are under the scheme’s pension age will get 90%.
+Under the rules of the PPF, those who have already reached the normal age for drawing a pension by the time of the insolvency will get 100% of their pension paid by the PPF, whilst those who are under the scheme’s pension age will get 90% up to a certain cap.
 Note that what matters is your age relative to the scheme’s pension age and not whether or not you have retired.
-In addition to the reduction for those under scheme pension age, there are several other reasons why the pension you get from the PPF may be lower than the pension you would have got had the employer remained in business.
+Read more about how the PPF works.

 One great advantage of having a DB pension is that it lasts as long as you do.
 If you happen to live longer than average then it is the scheme that has to find the money for this.